40 Home Mysteries Explained

 Pipes expand and contract when they heat up and cool down.
 This can cause them to tick, creak and groan as they slide by the hangers or straps holding them in place.

-Minimize the sound by pulling off the straps and inserting strips of felt or heavy fabric under the strap before reinstalling them.
+Minimize the sound of noisy water pipes by pulling off the straps and inserting strips of felt or heavy fabric under the strap before reinstalling them.
 You may only have to fix the hot water supply line, because that’s the one that changes temperature the most.
-These are the 10 most common plumbing mistakes DIYers make at home.

 Ducts made from sheet metal can make a popping sound when the furnace kicks on, changing the air pressure inside the ducts.
 One simple fix is to reinforce the sheet metal by scoring it.
 Simply take a straightedge and score a large ‘X’ in the center of the sheet metal with a screwdriver.
 It may take a few X’s in a row to stop the pop.

 When the wind blows just right, the flapper on an electric dryer or exhaust fan vent can open and close, causing a chattering noise.
 One solution is to put a little weight on the flapper, enough to resist the wind, but not too much or the flapper won’t open when the dryer or fan runs.

 Attach a few small magnets first and then run the dryer, hood vent or bath fan to make sure the flapper still opens.
 If the chatter is gone, great.
 If it persists, add another magnet.
 Always check that the flapper still opens when it’s supposed to.
 Once you get the right balance, add a dab of adhesive to the magnets to keep them in place.
 You can get a 1/2-in. x 30-in. magnetic strip at home centers for a couple bucks.

 For noisy plastic vents, try attaching small washers with a dab of clear silicone.
 Note: These flapper-quieting tips are not for use with gas appliances.